Powerlearnproject/se-day1-assignment-EddyMwai/README.md

 A project manager is involved in the planning and scheduling the process of software development.
 They act as the link between the stakeholders and the development team.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+IDEs such as Visual Studio code and IntelliJ assist in code editting and navigation for debugging and testing while VCS such as git and mercurial help in code collaboration and verson control of the code.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 a) Increasing user demands- there are varied needs for the customer hence the engineers have to understand the business concept and bring the required features to satisfy the growing needs.